Joseph Fahys & Co.: Factories and offices

+Watches

 Mechanical watches

-Since 1857 all Fahys watchcases have been fitted with high quality mechanical movements.
-The cases were made of gold, silver and oresilver (nickel) and Fahys' goods were acknowledged by the entire trade to be unequaled in their strength and workmanship.
+Since 1857, all Fahys watchcases have been fitted with high-quality mechanical movements.
+The cases were made of gold, silver and ore silver (nickel) and Fahys' goods were acknowledged by the entire trade to be unequaled in their strength and workmanship.

 During the mid-1880s, Joseph Fahys & Co marketed a range of Dust Proof Cases which were resistant to dirt and water.
-One of their adverts of the time proclaimed “Water won’t hurt it!”
-This was a bold statement at the time.

 In the late 1880s, there was a growing concern about the risk of watchcases becoming magnetized.
-To answer such concerns, Fahys utilised the Giles Anti-Magnetic Shield in order to release a range of magnetically shielded cases.
+To answer such concerns, Fahys utilized the Giles Anti-Magnetic Shield in order to release a range of magnetically shielded cases.

 Joseph Fahys & Co manufactured a variety of shapes of watches.
-Fahys gave some of these styles unique names, for example: the Raleigh, the Boston, the Olympia and the Cambridge.
+Fahys gave some of these styles unique names, for example, the Raleigh, the Boston, the Olympia, and the Cambridge.
 The company also offered a range of engraved styles ranging from Locomotive designs to Ships of the Spanish–American War.
 The company also produced bracelet watches.

 At the height of production during the First World War, Joseph Fahys & Co. also produced a series of silver trench watch cases that housed Marvin A. Cattin and Imperial Branded movements.